Department of Agriculture, Food and the Marine (DAFM)

 Important Events

-One notable figure associated with the department is Jim Beecher, who served as an assistant secretary at DAFM.
-He also held the position of chair at Dairy Research Ireland, highlighting the department's involvement in research and innovation in the dairy sector.
+Jim Beecher is a notable figure associated with DAFM, having served as an assistant secretary.
+He also chaired Dairy Research Ireland, underscoring the department's commitment to research and innovation within the dairy sector.

 Company Plans